DarkDk123/Data-Structures-Algorithms/Java + DSA/Lec 39 - OOP 3 - Principles - Inheritance, Polymorphism, Encapsulation, Abstraction/Outline.md

    2. `"final" keyword before a class restricts it to be inherited, also makes it's contents as final.`

    3. `static attributes & methods are class specific, hence cannot be overriden.`

+## **3. Abstraction :**
+   Abstraction is the Hiding of unnecessary Data & Information from the outer world & only showing the required information.

+   It is a Design level issue, that how & what data should be hidden and what should be shown.

+   Abstraction is the concept of simplifying complex systems by modeling classes based on the essential properties and behaviors they possess.
+It involves hiding the implementation details and showing only the necessary features of an object.
+Abstraction allows us to focus on what an object does rather than how it achieves its functionality.

+## **4. Encapsulation:**
+   Encapsulation is the binding of data (properties, attributes) with certain behaviours (methods) together.

+   This Combining of variables and methods is called Encapsulation.
+It does not relate with what is hidden and what's not, instead it reduces the complexity by combining variables and methods together.

+   Encapsulation enhances code organization, reduces complexity, and improves maintainability by keeping related functionalities together.